Winter2024-NSCC-ECampus/final-project-personal-finance-web-app-EmmaMattie/README.md

 # Personal Finance Web App

 A responsive web app built with J2EE to help users manage their money in a simple way.
-You can record income and expenses, set budgets, track investments, and more — all without using a database.
+You can record income and expenses, set budgets, track investments, and more.

 ---